Tornado-techie/real-time-communication-with-socket-io-Tornado-techie/README.md

 - Verify server CORS settings allow the client origin
 - Check CLIENT_URL environment variable matches your frontend URL

-**Railway deployment failures:**
+**Render deployment failures:**
-- Ensure all environment variables are set in Railway dashboard
+- Ensure all environment variables are set in Render dashboard
-- Check Railway build logs for specific error messages
+- Check Render build logs for specific error messages
 - Verify MongoDB connection string is correct
+- Render may take a few minutes for the initial deploy

 **MongoDB connection issues:**
 - For local development: Ensure MongoDB is running on localhost:27017
 - For production: Verify MongoDB Atlas connection string and network access

 **Environment variable issues:**
-- Check `.env` file exists in server directory for local development
+- Create a `.env` file in the `server/` directory for local development
-- For production: Set variables in Railway dashboard, not in .env file
+- For production: Set variables in Render dashboard, not in .env file
 - Ensure JWT_SECRET is a secure, long random string

 ---